 Like designations on land, protections for the open ocean include a host of confusing names, including marine reserve, marine sanctuary, and marine protected area.
 What’s the difference between them?

 Marine protected area is the catch-all term for any geographic region in the ocean that has been designated to enhance the conservation of marine resources.
 No oil drilling would be allowed in a marine protected area, for example.
 Marine reserves and marine sanctuaries are more protective, but they typically still allow commercial fishing.
 Gray’s Reef Marine Sanctuary, located north of Cumberland Island near Sapelo, still allows commercial fishing to the dismay of many conservationists.
+This resource will help you to find more additional information.

 The strongest protection is a no-take marine reserve, which is off-limits to commercial fishing.
 No trawling is allowed.
 While commercial fisheries often oppose n-take marine reserves, they actually are the best way to help fisheries.
 SOme of the best, healthiest, most abundant, and vigorous fisheries are located along the boundaries of no-take marine reserves, because these areas allow overfished, depleted marine species to recover.
 They also provide refuges for endangered sea turtles, whales, and other marine life.